KevinTheMix/CheatSheets/Git.md

   * _.gitconfig_ (User), _C:/Program Files/Git/etc/gitconfig_ (System), _./git/config_ (Local) = configuration sections
   * _.gitattributes_ = (binary/textual) merging and [line ending](https://stackoverflow.com/a/10855862/3559724) stragtegies per file type
   * _.gitignore_ = tracking strategy per file type
+* **Fetching** = re-synching from remote repository into local repository
-* **Fork** = on platform like GitHub, duplicates an existing repository/project along with its full history towards own account (typically followed by cloning, and ending with a pull request back to the original repo)
+* **Fork** = on platforms like GitHub, duplicates an existing repository/project along with its full history towards the user's own account
+  * This is typically followed by a cloning (to work locally), pushing changes to (_origin_) remote, and ending with a pull request back to the original (_upstream_) repo
 * **HEAD** = a special reference to either a branch or a specific commit (then said in a **detached HEAD** state), ie what's opened in the editor minus any new unstaged changes
   * Unlike other refs, HEAD is saved in the `.git/HEAD` file, which contains either a symbolic reference to a branch (eg `ref: refs/heads/main`) or a specific commit's hash
 * **Index** = another term for the staging area
+* **Merging** = combines changes from a given branch (usually a feature branch) into the current branch (usually the main/master branch)
+  * If there are any conflicts, the operation is put on hold until the user has manually resolved all of them
+  * This creates a **Merge Commit** with joined development histories, ie a commit with two parents (the previous commit on current & latest commit on imported branch)
 * **Origin** = default name (and alias for a URL) given to remote repository from which a local repo was cloned (and will eventually be pushed)
   * Multiple other remotes can be added to a same (local) repo, each with a different name (eg `upstream`, `github`, `bitbucket`)
 * **Pull Request** = on collaborative platforms (eg GitHub, Azure DevOps), a formal proposal to merge changes into a codebase